Leg cramps can strike out of the blue. One minute you are enjoying a bike ride or a hike and the next you are in excruciating pain.

 Just ask Lebron James about Game 1 of the 2014 NBA Basketball Finals.
 The air conditioning went out in the San Antonio arena.
 Whether it was the heat, the humidity or the loss of fluids, his muscle cramps were incapacitating.
 So even an elite athlete can be laid low with leg cramps.

-It’s hardly surprising that rest of us also suffer, especially at this time of year when we sweat a lot because of heat and humidity.
+It’s hardly surprising that rest of us also suffer.
 Sometimes the cramps come on in the middle of exercise, but they can also strike hours later while we are fast asleep.
 Anyone who has ever experienced a charley horse in a big muscle in the middle of the night will tell you how disruptive it can be.
 Here are just a few stories to give you a sense of what this is like, in case you have never experienced such cramps yourself:

 “I am totally sleep deprived.
 The muscle cramps can strike almost anywhere–my toes, calves, inner or outer thighs and my feet.
 The pain is sometimes so intense that the cramps bring tears to my eyes.”
 Doug